Protected Traits in DC

 12. Political affiliation: belonging to or supporting a political party

-13. Disability: a physical or mental impairment that substantially limits one or more major life activities.
+13. Disability: a physical or mental impairment that substantially limits one or more major life activities; includes those with HIV/AIDS.

 Additional Traits Applicable to Some Areas include: